Table of Contents

-Officially known as the Amway Center, so named because Rich DeVos (co-founder of Amway) OWNS the freakin’ team.
+Officially known as the Amway Center, so named because the DeVos family (Rich DeVos co-founded Amway) OWNS the freakin’ team.

-The company has initiated numerous other commercial sponsorships, including being the official jersey sponsor of the San Jose Earthquakes (a Major League Soccer team).
+The company has initiated numerous other commercial sponsorships in the past, including being the official jersey sponsor of the San Jose Earthquakes (a Major League Soccer team).

 Simply put, Amway is a beast.